mattmakai/fullstackpython.com/content/pages/examples/sqlalchemy/sqlalchemy-ext-hybrid-hybrid-property.markdown

     try:
         return babel.Locale('en')
     except AttributeError:
-        # As babel is optional, we may raise an AttributeError accessing it
         raise ImproperlyConfigured(
             'Could not load get_locale function using Babel.
 Either ' 'install Babel or make a similar function and override it '